zzzz465/Rimworld-automatic-mod-sorter/readme.md

 mod that need hugslib.

-[noparse]9~12 Large-scale mod and sub mod of that mod[/noparse]
+9~12 Large-scale mod and sub mod of that mod

 example : Rimsennal, EPOE

-[noparse]explain : Hospitality is a large-scale mod, but it hugslib-require mod. so it will go to 7~8.[/noparse]
+explain : Hospitality is a large-scale mod, but it hugslib-require mod. so it will go to 7~8.

 13. Hair/trait/story teller/faction add